bhattlab/phanta/README.md

 # Phanta
 ## Rapidly quantify taxa from all domains of life, directly from short-read human gut metagenomes

-# Important note through July 5, 2023
+# Important note
-You may not be able to download the databases until July 5, due to maintenance that is being performed on our servers.
-We apologize for the inconvenience!
+We apologize that due to recent maintenance on our computer servers, you may not be able to currently download the databases; we are actively looking into the issue and thank you for your patience while we sort this out.

 ### The foundation of this workflow is a comprehensive, virus-inclusive database of genomes with integrated taxonomic information
 ![Workflow Figure](https://user-images.githubusercontent.com/86688164/223526361-9d0c141e-c977-445c-b2e9-3aeff368f274.png)